 Requirements to Register as a Trade Marks Attorney

-It is not necessary to be registered to practice in trade marks.
-However, there is a Register of Trade Marks Attorneys.
-Only those on the Register are entitled to call themselves a ‘trade marks attorney’ or ‘trade marks agent’, and to enjoy the rights such as professional privilege (without which clients’ rights might be adversely affected).
+While it is not necessary to be registered to practice in the area of trade marks, only those persons on the official Register of Trade Marks Attorneys are entitled to call themselves a ‘trade marks attorney’ or ‘trade marks agent’, and to enjoy the rights such as professional privilege (without which a client’s rights may be adversely affected).

 In order to become a registered trade marks attorney, a person must have a degree or diploma or post graduate qualification, and have passed (or be exempted from) examinations in four subject groups.